jne21/linux-misc-device-lab/README.md

 #define QUEUE_CAPACITY 16
 ```

-The maximum payload is therefore 255 bytes because the last byte is reserved for the terminating null character.
+The maximum payload is 255 bytes because the last byte is reserved for the terminating null character.

 Messages are returned in FIFO order: